hyperledger/caliper/docs/source/getting-started/faq.md

 ## **IV.
 Other Questions Related to Caliper**

 **Q:** How can I calculate the throughput (TPS)?
 **A:** Caliper will record the submitting time and committing time (the time when the Tx is committed on the ledger or when the failure occurred) for each Tx.
-So the send rate is calculated by `(Succ+Fail) / (last submitting time - first submitting time)`.
-The throughput is calculated by `Succ/(last committing time - first submitting time)`, here only successful committed Txs will be calculated.
+The throughput is calculated by `Succ+Fail/(last committing time - first submitting time)`.
+This means both successful and failed transactions are included in the throughput calculation.

 ## V. **Other Questions Related to the Backend Blockchain System**